 - The defendant had the intent to interfere with the contract or the business relationship.
 Intent can be an explicit desire to act, or it can mean acting in spite of knowing that it would most likely cause interference.

 - The interference actually took place.
 If the attempt was unsuccessful, the plaintiff generally doesn’t have a case.

 - The interference was improper or unlawful in some way.
 A person’s improper motivations can make the interference tortious, even if the act wouldn’t otherwise be a tort.

 - The plaintiff suffered economic harm as a result.

 Establishing Tortious Interference

 Tortious interference can occur in many ways, and a wide range of factors may be used to determine whether or not a defendant’s interference was improper.
 The courts may consider the defendant’s motive and interests, their conduct, the other parties’ interests, the relationships between each party, and the resulting damages, to name a few.

 If you believe you’ve been a victim of tortious interference, you may be entitled to damages for your economic losses.
 Don’t attempt to handle a lawsuit without a capable attorney by your side.
-Contact Campbell Law Group to help your business recover from the consequences of economic sabotage.
+Contact the Campbell Law Group, P.A. to help your business recover from the consequences of economic sabotage.
 We will provide you with skilled and persistent legal counsel every step of the way.

 Business Attorney, Economic Sabotage, Miami business attorney, theft of confidential information, Tortious Interference, tortious interference advantageous business relationship, tortious interference business relationships, tortious interference contractual relationship, Tortious Interference economic relationship